hdspgroup/9836_seismic_project/data/README.md

 * Time interval (`dt`) = `0.003` ms
 * Trace interval (`dx`) = `25` m

-The stratigraphic interval involved was the Oligocene Frio Formation - a thick, fluvially deposited sand-shale sequence that has been a prolific gas producer in Stratton Field.
+The reservoir interval involved was the Oligocene Frio Formation - a thick, fluvially deposited sand-shale sequence that has been a prolific gas producer in Stratton Field.
+Due to stratigraphic complexity, this dataset represent a challenge for shot reconstruction.
 For a detailed study of the Stratton Field, refers to: https://www.searchanddiscovery.com/pdfz/documents/geophysical/hardage/images/hardage01.pdf.html

 <img src="Stratton_Field_Seismic.JPG" alt="Your image title" width="600"/>